 This recipe is sure to become a family favorite.
 Serve hot as a side dish or cold as an appetizer.

 In a rush?
 Use roasted red peppers from a jar instead of roasting your own.

-Roasting bell peppers is easy.
-And roasted red pepper makes this chicken wrap something special.
+Roasted red pepper makes these chicken wraps something special.